Welcome to PayPal!

 Step 3: Respond to PayPal's requests for documentation or other information, after you, the seller or PayPal escalates your dispute to a claim for reimbursement.
 PayPal may require you to provide receipts, third-party evaluations, police reports or other documents that PayPal specifies.
 You must respond to these requests in a timely manner as requested in our correspondence with you.

 Step 4: Comply with PayPal's shipping requests in a timely manner, if you're filing a Significantly Not as Described claim.
 PayPal may require you, at your expense, to ship the item back to the seller, to PayPal or to a third-party (which will be specified by PayPal) and to provide proof of delivery.
+PayPal will not arrange for or require a return of merchandise if you fail to respond to the case for a Significantly Not as Described Claim.
+You may be required to accept the item back by paying for return shipping cost for a Significantly Not as Described claim at PayPal’s discretion.

 Proof of delivery means: